 His research centers around the intersection of law and technology, particularly as it relates to cybersecurity and cyber risk management, internet governance, and surveillance, privacy and data protection regulation.
 His work draws on his experiences as a former intelligence analyst, Sergeant Major (Res.), as well as his vast practical training and expertise in national security law and foreign policy.
 Asaf’s work additionally reflects his time spent serving as a Robert L. Bernstein International Human Rights Fellow with Privacy International, a London-based non-for-profit devoted to advancing the right to privacy in the digital age and curtailing unfettered forms of governmental and corporate surveillance.
 His dissertation “The Law on Espionage: From Unilateral Agencies to Multilateral Mechanisms Governing the International Law of Intelligence” proposes a new legal framework for articulating the normative relationships between spy and spied in peacetime interstate operations.

-Prior to his postdoctoral research, Asaf completed a dual degree in Law and International Relations (LL.B./B.A, magna cum laude) at Hebrew University of Jerusalem in Israel, and a Master of Laws (LL.M.) and Doctor of the Science of Law (J.S.D.) degrees at Yale Law School.
+Prior to his postdoctoral research, Asaf completed a dual degree in Law and International Relations (LL.B./B.A, magna cum laude) at Hebrew University of Jerusalem in Israel, and a Master of Laws (LL.M.) and Doctor of the Science of Law (J.S.D, expected 2019) degrees at Yale Law School.
 He additionally attended The Hague Academy of International Law, and interned for the United Nations International Criminal Tribunal for the Former Yugoslavia.
 Asaf also worked for the Turkel Public Commission of Inquiry into the Maritime Incident of May 31st 2010, and served as an articled clerk for the International Law Division of the Israeli Ministry of Foreign Affairs Office of the Legal Advisor.
 Asaf has previously taught seminars in public and private international law, torts and insurance law, international human rights and humanitarian law, and criminal procedure and counterterrorism.
 He has published with the Harvard International Law Journal, the Yale Journal of International Law, and the Chicago Journal of International Law, and written for Just Security and Lawfare.

 Nadiya Kostyuk is a doctoral candidate in Political Science and Public Policy at the University of Michigan, Ann Arbor.
 Her research focuses on security studies, modern warfare, cyber conflict, cyber institutions and capability, Russian and Eurasian politics.
 Her methodological areas of interest include network analysis, mathematical/computational modeling and text analysis.